Westmark (novel): Plot summary

 Theo, a printer's apprentice, takes on a rush job from a mysterious dwarf named Musket.
 The job is to print pamphlets advertising "Doctor Absalom," whose repertoire of quackery is backed up by an enormous payment.
 Theo and his master quickly begin the work.
 As they labour, a Royal Inspector and some guards arrive and request the permit for this publication.
 Because of the speed required for the job, the printers have not yet received the permit.
 The Royal Inspector and his men begin to dismantle the press.
 Theo and his master resist.
 In the struggle, Theo almost kills the Inspector, and the guards shoot his master dead.
 Urged on by a sympathetic local constable, Theo disappears into the night, looking for Musket and Doctor Absalom.

 When he catches up with the duo, Theo discovers that Doctor Absalom is one of many pseudonyms used by the charismatic confidence man Count Las Bombas.
 Las Bombas conceals Theo's identity from the police.
 Despite Theo's moral qualms, he joins up with the mountebanks as they travel around the kingdom of Westmark.
 Their scams include an attempt to defraud a man named Skeit, who manages to outwit Las Bombas.
 As the trio travels, they encounter Mickle.
-Mickle is a girl who lives on the street, and she has talents for mimicry and throwing her voice.
+Mickle is a girl who lives on the street, and she has talents for mimicry and ventriloquism.
 Theo invents a scheme to use her talents—pretending to summon the spirits of the dead.
 While this is a lucrative act, Theo dislikes how it plays on the heartstrings of the bereaved.
 He decides to leave the group.

 Meanwhile, the King's Chief Minister, Cabbarus, has been scheming to usurp power.
 King Augustine has been ailing since the presumed death of his daughter, Augusta.
 Queen Caroline and the court physician, Doctor Torrens, oppose Cabbarus and urge the king to accept the world as it is; but Cabbarus attempts to have the king adopt him, and he invests in various spiritualists to satisfy the king's appetite for trying to communicate with Augusta.
 Frustrated, Cabbarus dispatches an assassin to deal with Torrens, and he uses his private intelligence network to try to have himself appointed heir or to induce the abdication of Augustine.